15 Staples of the Central American Kitchen

 Beans are often eaten at every meal.
 Stewed, refried or stirred into rice, they are a great source of protein and fiber in a diet that is sometimes meager.
 The pairing of beans and rice even takes on cultural significance given its importance in the diet, and local populations give the duo colorful names like gallo pinto ("painted rooster" — Nicaragua, Costa Rica, Honduras) and casamiento ("wedding" — El Salvador).

-Chile peppers give a burst of flavor to what might otherwise be a bland cuisine.
+Chile peppers originated in Mexico and Central America, and they give a burst of flavor to what might otherwise be bland food.
 Like beans, chiles come in an unending variety, and Mexicans especially make wide use of their magic.
 Peppers are used both fresh and dried.
-Some of the more common fresh peppers include jalapeños, poblanos, serranos and superhot habaneros.
-Popular dried chiles are anchos, guajillos, chipotles and mulattos.
+Some of the more common fresh peppers are jalapeños, poblanos, serranos and superhot habaneros.
+Popular dried chiles include anchos, guajillos, chipotles and mulattos.

 Tomatoes most likely originated in Central America, so it is no surprise that they are a common ingredient in dishes there.
 Fresh chopped tomatoes are tossed in salads and sprinkled over dishes as a condiment.
 They are used both fresh and cooked in salsas that vary greatly from country to country.
-Entomatado, meats simmered in tomato sauce, is a popular dish, especially in restaurants.
+Entomatado, meat or poultry simmered in tomato sauce, is a popular dish, especially in restaurants.

 6. Queso Fresco